Posts

 Image

-Fred Louth 1839-1917 Fred Louth served thirty-years in the United States Military from 1861 to 1891.
-He started his career in the military at the start of the Civil war.
+Fred Louth 1839-1917 Section: E3 Fred Louth served thirty years in the United States Military from 1861 to 1891.
+He started his career in the army at the start of the Civil War.
 He enlisted May 7th, 1861 at the age of twenty-two.
-He served in the civil war from start to finish.
-He was likely involved in the First and second Battle of Bull run, Battle of Yorktown, were a few of the most notable.
+He served in the war from start to finish.
+He was likely involved in the First and Second Battle of Bull run, as well as the Battle of Yorktown.
 By the time he mustered out he was a seasoned veteran.
-Fred wasn't ready to put away the uniform at the end of the Civil war.
+Fred wasn't ready to put away the uniform at the end of the war.
 He reenlisted December 10, 1866 in St. Louis, Missouri.
-The war was over, but tensions were still high in the South.
+The war may have been over, but tensions were still high in the South.
 His job was peacekeeping in hostile territory.
-He'd also have been tasked with protecting Freedmen, policing, and making sure the government maintained control.
-Fred's next assignment in the military was during the Indian Wars.
-Fred was serving at Fort Buford at the time Sitt...
+He would also have been tasked with protecting freedmen, policing, and making sure the government maintained control.
+Fred's next assignment out west was during the Indian Wars.
+Fred was serving at Fort Buford in 1881 when Sitting Bull and Lakota f...

 Mayott families troubles